Produce music videos, commercials, and branded content.

 What’s more, you’ll find out what’s needed to fulfil the target audience’s expectations, perform market research and learn how to make music videos from professionals who are already in the industry and can provide valuable insights and connections for your future.

-On successful completion of study, we will issue the following award: Advertising Film & Music Video Production
+On successful completion of study, we will issue the following award: BA (Hons) Advertising Film and Music Video Production

 Part-time study is available, and students mirror the full-time timetable with a reduced number of modules each year, i.e. a maximum of 90 credits per academic year of study.